peteroupc/peteroupc.github.io/random.md

 In general, the bigger that "random" content is, the greater the justification to use a seeded PRNG and a custom seed to generate that content.
 However, using seeded PRNGs is NOT RECOMMENDED in the following cases:

 - If repeatable "randomness" is needed only at the start of the game session (e.g., to create a "random" game board or a "random" order of digital cards) and the repeatable "random" content is small (say, no more than a hundred numbers).
 - In a networked game where multiple computers (e.g., multiple players, or a client and server) have a shared view of the game state and random numbers are used to update that game state.
-This is because randomness increases the risk of a player gaining an unfair advantage, a risk already present when maintaining a game state shared by multiple computers.
+This is because randomness increases the risk of a player gaining an unfair advantage, a risk already present, in general, when maintaining a game state shared by multiple computers.

 > **Examples:**
 >